birth-outcomes/birth_outcomes_summary/_sources/index.md.txt

 ## Section overview

-**Background** - Context of key topics (e.g. stages of pregnancy and labour, interventions during labour, introduction to neonatal encephalopathy)
+**Background** - Context on stages of pregnancy and labour, and on interventions during labour.

 **Causal inference** -
 * **Introduction and core concepts:** Introduces causal inference, differentiates it from prediction, goes over the theree "languages", and details about DAGs, estimands, assumptions and target trials.